melperez19/Train-Scheduler/README.md

     * Frequency -- in minutes

-  * Code this app to calculate when the next train will arrive; this should be relative to the current time.

-  * Users from many different machines must be able to view same train times.
+  * This app calculates when the next train will arrive and is relative to the current time.
+Users from many different machines will be able to view same train times.

 Programs and Languages used are : HTML, Bootstrap, Javascript, Firebase, and Moment.js